Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 • Being reflective and flexible to create space for individual goals, abilities, and interests.

-To help you get started on your preschool lesson planning, here are some example templates to help you out.
+To help you get started on your preschool lesson planning, we’ve prepared two lesson plan examples that might suit your circumstances.

 Template #1: Weekly preschool lesson plan

-Our first preschool lesson template offers a simple weekly lesson plan for preschool based on the overarching theme planned for that week broken down into activity sections.
+Our first preschool lesson template offers a simple weekly lesson plan focused on the overarching theme planned for that week, broken down into activity sections.

-Take a look to get inspired, or use our editable template version and customize it to fit your ideas and topics.
+Take a look to get inspired or adjust our editable preschool lesson plan template to fit your ideas and topics. ion and customize it to fit your ideas and topics.

 Weekly preschool lesson plan template